julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 layout: single
 title: "What to Burn Instead of Sage: 11 Herbs for Smoke Cleansing"
 excerpt: "Discover ancient, global smoke cleansing rituals beyond sage.
 Learn how witches, healers, and rootworkers worldwide used herbs to protect, banish, heal, and invite spirits."
-description: "Stop burning the wrong herbs.
-Discover 11 safe, sustainable alternatives for ritual smoke cleansing used by witches in Balkan, Slavic & folk magic traditions."
+description: "11 herbs for ritual smoke cleansing in global folk magic.
+Safe, sustainable alternatives to sage with traditional techniques from witches & healers worldwide."
 author: "Wild Witch Herbs"

 categories: